 There, I said it, I am a heathen.
 I don’t understand art.
-Or rather I understand some art, and appreciate some art, and struggle to appreciate some other art.
+Or rather, I understand some art, and I appreciate some art.
+But I struggle to appreciate some other art.

 But that is normal isn’t it?
 Not all forms of art, or styles of art have to be to everyone’s taste, surely?